 What are common Achilles tendon problems?

-The two main problems found in the Achilles tendon are:
+The two main problems are:

 What causes Achilles tendon problems?

-An Achilles rupture is most often caused by a sudden, forceful motion that stresses the calf muscle.
+Achilles tendon rupture is most often caused by a sudden, forceful motion that stresses the calf muscle.
 This can happen during an intense athletic activity or even during simple running or jumping.
 Middle-aged adults are especially likely to get this kind of injury.

 What are the symptoms?

 Symptoms of Achilles tendinopathy include swelling in the ankle area and mild or severe pain.
 The pain may come on gradually or may only occur when you walk or run.
 You may have less strength and range of movement in the ankle.